History of the poet's circle

-(From 2005 through 2018) With a history extending back to the late 1980s, the poet's circle, today, is the free library privileges and emailing list for the T&SC.
-All those on the tpc mailing list may utilize the library, however, just those with email addresses in our system receive communications.
-Under intense financial pressure, as a cost cutting measure in 2009, the Board of Trustees decided only T&SC members will have the option of receiving written communications (as opposed to email).
+(From 2005 through 2018) With a history extending back to the late 1980s, the poet's circle was the free library privileges and emailing list for the T&SC after incorporation.
+All those on the tpc mailing list could utilize the library, however, just those with email addresses in our system would receive communications.
+Under intense financial pressure, as a cost cutting measure in 2009, the Board of Trustees decided only T&SC members had the option of receiving written communications (as opposed to email).

 When the Teaching & Sharing Center (now Teaching &

 Sharing Centers) became a Michigan non-profit